9 Ways to Create a Garden Path

-Soften stones' edges Ground-hugging plants such as thyme and fescue add visual interest between stones.
+Soften Stones' Edges Ground-hugging plants such as thyme and fescue add visual interest between stones.
 Lavender next to the path also softens the edge of the walkway.

-Curve it Curving paths are more pleasing to the eye more than straight ones.
+Curve It Curving paths are more pleasing to the eye more than straight ones.
 They can also help narrow areas feel larger.

-Add personal touches Handmade stepping-stones add beauty and color to your garden path.
+Personalize Your Path Handmade stepping-stones add beauty and color to your garden path.
 Mosaic patterns may be more slippery than rough stone, though, especially when wet.